D-Stukes/D-Stukes/README.md

-# Hi, my name is: Diane Stukes
+# Hi, my name is Diane Stukes

 Welcome to my Github page!
 Here you'll find exciting projects that I have completed in my journey to becoming a Software Engineer.